angelichorsey/tips-n-tricks/README.md

 # tips-n-tricks
 Personally curated tips and tricks for programming languages and command line interfaces.
 Created for self reference and to share with others.

-My current focus is providing information the reduces the initial setup and efficiency barriers that people encounter when first learning programming.
+My goal is to providing information that reduces the initial setup and efficiency barriers that people encounter when first learning to program.
+My friends that I wanted to share this with are windows users and that is how this repo will present.

 ## Python Programming
 - [CLASS 0](setup/README.md): Setup Development Environment